-Military Junior College (MJC) Scholarship.
+ROTC ECP - Military Junior College (MJC) Scholarship

 These scholarships are awarded by the Professor of Military Science.
+An Order of Merit (OML) List is created with 17 scholarships awarded.
 All MJC Scholarship recipients must participate in the Simultaneous Membership Program (SMP).
 SMP is a program in which Senior ROTC (contracted) Cadets simultaneously serve as members of the Army National Guard/Army Reserve and ROTC.
 Cadets participating in this program are non-deployable RC Unit assets.
 This program is open to all contracted non-scholarship Cadets and mandatory for all MJC Scholarship Cadets.
 Money available to SMP National Guard Cadets includes the Montgomery GI Bill®, Montgomery GI Bill® Kicker and E-5 Drill Pay.
-For Montgomery GI Bill® money, the Soldier must have completed Basic Training and Advanced Individual Training.
+For Montgomery GI Bill® money, the soldier has to have completed Basic Training and Advanced Individual Training.